M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 1. **CU**

-    The Control Unit had to modified so that we would perform the appropriate logical operations to calculate 'PCSrc' (signal which defined our PC input) in the execute phase.
+    The Control Unit had to modified so that we could perform the appropriate logical operations to calculate 'PCSrc' (signal which defined our PC input) in the execute phase.
 This meant we had to change the I/O to now output the 'branch' and 'jump' signals.

     ```
         // Original Code: